The Cult of Tonya Harding

 We didn’t realize at the time, but this passion is one that’s shared by countless other people — people ready to shout with us, at random, into the ether, about Tonya Harding.
 After we turned our 25-foot-long hallway into the official space to do just that, these people showed up in droves.
 We’d unknowingly built a space for an existing community to come together.
 Some people came to pay homage, some to learn; a few wanted to see a stranger’s apartment, and while they were there, charge their phones.
 Most were women or gay men — we can count the straight men who came on one hand.
 But everyone related to Tonya’s imperfect perseverance.
 And everyone we value today came into our lives after passing through that hallway, engaging in a discourse about Tonya and Nancy, and remembering to follow us back on Instagram.
 We joined the Cult of Tonya at the time in our lives when we needed it most.

-In honor of I, Tonya’s release, we caught up with a few of Tonya’s most die-hard fans to discuss what keeps the Cult of Tonya going strong — and adding new members everyday.
+In honor of I, Tonya’s release, we caught up with a few of Tonya’s most die-hard fans to discuss what keeps the Cult of Tonya going strong — and adding new members every day.

 The Impersonator: Lynn Harris, former preeminent Tonya Harding impersonator seen on the Ricki Lake show, current women’s advocate, and founder of Gold Comedy.
 Lynn came into our lives via Facebook message, and gave a riveting speech at our original opening gala.
 Since then, she’s been an important fixture at all of our key social events.
 You can’t miss her — she used to look just like Tonya Harding.